sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - A recap word is a word with `recapDue === true` that is still relevant to the active Welsh style.
 - `recapDue` is created when a word has previously been answered incorrectly or revealed.
-- Recap injection is quiet automatic reinforcement inside normal sessions, not a separate user-selected mode or public UI label.
+- Recap injection is invisible reinforcement inside normal sessions, not a separate user-selected mode or public UI label.
+- This is automatic and must not make the homepage feel like the learner has unfinished work.
 - Recap injection should not happen in dedicated Review difficult words sessions.
 - Recap should not reduce session quality or cause duplicate variantGroupId entries.
 - If no eligible recap word exists, run the normal session unchanged.